remla2024-team14/model-training/README.md

 ### Installation

 In your virtual environment, run `pip install pipx` followed by `python -m pipx install poetry`.
+Then, run `python -m pipx ensurepath` and restart your terminal/IDE.

+After re-opening your terminal or IDE, you should now be able to run poetry.
+Test this by simply writing the command `poetry`.
+Then ensure poetry is up to date by running `pip install --upgrade poetry`